Is bottled water better for you?09 June 2022 | Facts & Curiosities

 As you’ve probably figured out, here at Hero Labs we’re pretty darn passionate about water conservation.
 We’re also pretty passionate about saving you money, so here is yet another environment, wallet-friendly hack that you might just want to get clued up on.

 Bottled water has become a bit of a status symbol in recent years.
 From the Instagram feed of Paris Hilton to the “Fiji Water Girl” who stole the show at the Golden Globes, bottled water usurped expensive vodkas and artisanal smoothies to reign supreme as the unexpected must-have designer drink of 2018.
 Hollywood now has “water sommeliers” to match your caviar to your Canadian glacier water, and rumour has it that Cameron Diaz will only wash her face with Evian.
 Madonna supposedly fills her radiators with “blessed water” at £5000 a pop, and some celebrities are reportedly even sipping on $60,000 a bottle “Acqua di Cristallo Tributo a Modigliani” (apparently it has a “nice mouth-feel”).

-“Premium water” is the fastest growing drinks market worldwide according to “Beverage Daily”, who sound like they ought to know their Pepsi from their Perrier, and sales rocketed to almost $20 billion last year.
-But we wonder if Kloe Kardashian or Jennifer Aniston, clutching their neon flasks of Vitamin Water, have ever stopped to think about the harmful effects of bottled water – for the environment, for the drinker, or their poor bank balance?
+“Premium water” was the fastest growing drinks market worldwide at the end of the last decade according to “Beverage Daily”, who sound like they ought to know their Pepsi from their Perrier, and sales rocketed to almost $20 billion last year.
+But we wonder if Khloe Kardashian or Jennifer Aniston, clutching their neon flasks of Vitamin Water, have ever stopped to think about the harmful effects of bottled water – for the environment, for the drinker, or their poor bank balance?
 Let us folks at Hero labs give you the low down – we’re pretty sure you’ll be as shocked as we were.

 Bottled water is healthier, right?